Menzies expands presence in Africa with new cargo facility

-Menzies Aviation (www.MenziesAviation.com), the leading service partner to the world’s airports and airlines, has announced the official opening of its new cargo facility at Maputo International Airport (MPM) in Mozambique.
+KUWAIT / MOZAMBIQUE: Menzies Aviation, the leading service partner to the world’s airports and airlines, has announced the official opening of its new cargo facility at Maputo International Airport (MPM) in Mozambique.

 The state-of-the-art facility means that Menzies can now handle cargo at MPM, increasing Mozambique’s freight capacity.
 This represents a significant expansion in Menzies’ footprint across East Africa, with the company’s regional customer portfolio set to increase over the coming months and years.